MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/ios.md

 MSMobileCenter.setEnabled(true)
 ```

-## Check if Mobile Center is enabled
+## Check if App Center is enabled

-You can also check if Mobile Center is enabled or not.
+You can also check if App Center is enabled or not.

 ```objc
 [MSMobileCenter isEnabled];